gladson1976/SVG-Pie-and-Donut/README.md

 # SVG Pie and Donut
-A small plugin to generate an SVG Pie or Donut chart.
+A small jQuery plugin to generate an SVG Pie or Donut chart.

 Parameters for the pie/donut chart